codeforamerica/citizen-onboard/readme.md

     - and [Skitch](http://evernote.com/skitch/) for annotations.
 6. Edit the markdown (`.md`) slideshow.
 Just add an intro slide, lots of image slides, and a stats/author slide at the end.
 It should be pretty self-explanatory but feel free to [reach out](http://www.twitter.com/lippytak) with questions.
 7. Run `cleaver servicename.md` to generate the slideshow as `index.html` in the same directory.
+8. Ådd a link to your new service in the root `index.md` and run `cleaver index.md` to update the index page.
-8. And you're done!
+9. And you're done!
 Open `servicename/index.html` in any browser.
 Once everything looks right, send a pull request!